 The trilogy changed movies, and movie going, no matter how you look it at.
 Plus, it still holds up amazingly well more than a decade later (you can't say that about a lot of the imitators that followed.)
 So sit back and enjoy these facts you probably didn't know about The Matrix Trilogy.
-There's more to these films than meets the eye.

 Keanu Really Climbed Out That WindowPhoto: The Matrix/Warner Bros.

 The Rain Wasn't Just Water

-In The Matrix Revolutions many of the "raindrops" in the final fight between Neo and Smith are actually single lines of Matrix code, similar to those on displays seen in the "real world" throughout the trilogy.
+In The Matrix Revolutions, many of the "raindrops" in the final fight between Neo and Smith are actually single lines of Matrix code, similar to those on displays seen in the "real world" throughout the trilogy.